devnationworld/resources/README.md

 This is just the beginning!
 As we grow this list, we'll create separate repositories for each category, but for now you can enjoy all the resources in one place.

-If you've got a resource that you'd like to add to here, we'd love to hear from you.
-If you find these resources helpful, leave a star!
+If you've got a resource that you'd like to add to here, we'd love to hear from you.Simply get in touch in via [discussions.](https://github.com/DeveloperEconomics/resources/discussions) If you find these resources helpful, leave a star!
 We also share these resources in our fortnightly newsletter which you can sign up to [here.](https://hubs.ly/H0FBz3B0) We give away a cosy hoodie each month to a reader.

 Finally, what are the biggest trends you anticipate for 2021?
 [Take our survey](https://www.developereconomics.net?utm_medium=github&utm_source=github&utm_campaign=developer_resources), answer a few questions about dev tools, platforms and technologies for a chance to win cool prizes.